 - Brigade commanders must always be stacked with a regiment of their brigade.
 If there are none, they are moved to their immediate superior commander’s hex until they manage to recover a regiment from the eliminated units.

-- Any commander that is in command automatically places ANY lower ranked commander and any units he is stacked with, in command regardless of command structure and without a die roll.
+- Any commander that is in command automatically places ANY lower-ranked commander and any units he is stacked with, in command regardless of command structure and without a die roll.

-Therefore, Longstreet (ANV I corps 3-star), if in command and stacked in the same hex with Early (ANV II corps 2-star) would place him in command without Early needing to perform a Command roll.
+Therefore, Longstreet (ANV I Corps 3-star), if in command and stacked in the same hex with Early (ANV II Corps 2-star), would place him in command without Early needing to perform a Command roll.
 Any regiments or artillery in that hex are also in command.
-Note: adjacent regiments of the same brigade, by virtue of regiments passing command, would then also come under command and so, potentially, the whole brigade could be in command.
+Note: adjacent regiments of the same brigade, by virtue of regiments passing command, would then also come under command, and so, potentially, the whole brigade could be in command.

 Had Longstreet not been in command for whatever reason, Early would still roll for his normal command acceptance if in range of his commander, or his own initiative, if not.